IBM/container-service-getting-started-wt/Lab 2/README.md

 In this example, we have defined a HTTP liveness probe to check health of the container every five seconds.
 For the first 10-15 seconds the `/healthz` returns a `200` response and will fail afterward.
 Kubernetes will automatically restart the service.

-1. Open the <username_home_directory>/container-service-getting-started-wt/Stage2/healthcheck.yml file with a text editor.
+1. Open `healthcheck.yml` with a text editor.
 This configuration script combines a few steps from the previous lesson to create a deployment and a service at the same time.
 App developers can use these scripts when updates are made or to troubleshoot issues by re-creating the pods:

    1. Update the details for the image in your private registry namespace: